zackhanni/soundslikesoma/reviews.md

 intro_image_hide_on_mobile: false
 ---

-# Testimonials And Client Reviews
+# Endorsements And Client Reviews

-We appreciate all feedback and do our best to improve each time you visit.
+We appreciate all positive feedback given to us by our hundreds of local and remote clients, labels, and brands we work with.
+Learning and keeping up-to-date with modern recording techniques means we are always improving each time you visit.

+These Endorsements are pulled directly from real reviews posted to on <a href="https://goo.gl/maps/Y9ZY2m97PaT3Xiga7">Google Maps</a>.
+Consider leaving a review if you have enjoyed working with someone on our team!
 We are honored to have so many loyal clients returning time and again!